quii/learn-go-with-tests/websockets.md

 For that reason we should do a refactor so that `BlindAlerter.ScheduleAlertAt` also takes a destination so that we can re-use it in our webserver.

-Open BlindAlerter.go and add the paramter as discussed
+Open BlindAlerter.go and add the parameter as discussed

 ```go
 type BlindAlerter interface {